 The international jury included a star cast of members for EHHR which included that year: Bonnie Abaunza of Participant Media; award-winning journalist – Jimmy Briggs – who has reported for Amnesty International, WITNESS and the International Rescue Committee; the 2007 winner of the Amnesty International Ginetta Sagan Award for Women and Children’s Rights – Lydia Cacho; the 2005 Crisis Action Policy Officer and Campaigner and Communications Director for The Elders – Katy Cronin; French freelance journalist and widow of Daniel Pearl – Mariane Pearl, Amnesty International Secretariat – Marcia Poole; General Secretary of the International Federation of Journalists – Aidan White; and Executive Director for Internews Europe – Manana Aslamazyan.
 (Ongoing sponsors for the EHHR Media Awards include The Elders, The Global Forum for Media Development, Amnesty International and Internews).

-In 2011 our WNN correspondent in Central India, Shuriah Niazi, received a UNFPA Ladlii Media Awards for Best web writing for a WNN story on dalit women (also known as India’s ‘untouchables) who have suffered severely under accusations of witchcraft in Chhattisgarh, rural India.
+In 2011 WNN correspondent for Central India, Shuriah Niazi, received a UNFPA Ladlii Media Awards for Best web writing for a WNN story on dalit women (also known as India’s ‘untouchables) who have suffered severely under accusations of witchcraft in Chhattisgarh, rural India.

-Another WNN article (via Niazi) has also received an international thumbs up with an additional 2011 award – The ELi Lilly / REACH MDR-TB Award for TB writing for a WNN story on TB miner widows that was also featured with our media partner at The Guardian Global Development Network.
+Another WNN article (via Niazi) has also received an international thumbs up through an additional 2011 award – The ELi Lilly / REACH MDR-TB Award for TB writing.
+This WNN story on TB miner widows that was also featured with our media partner at The Guardian Global Development Network.

-WNN – Women News Network is continuing to expand today as new journalists join the global WNN team.
+WNN – Women News Network is continuing to expand today as we re-focus our platform to include in-depth interviews.
 The focus is on quality in-depth feature writing.

 “The outreach is global.
 The hope is to end suffering and to tell these vital stories in efforts to create a better world for all of us,” adds Anzia.

-WNN – Women News Network is a not-for-profit news network bringing in-depth news stories to over 500 UN agencies and NGO affiliates, international offices of legislation, worldwide universities and Schools of Law, as well the public at large.
+WNN – Women News Network is a not-for-profit news network bringing in-depth interviews to over 600 UN agencies and NGO affiliates, international offices of legislation, worldwide universities and Schools of Law, as well an engaged human rights and humanitarian focused public-at-large.